Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 4. Ignoring Trade Dress and Packaging Protection

-Your brand’s identity is more than just the name and logo — product packaging, store layout, and even website design can be legally protected under trade dress.
+Your brand’s identity is more than just the name and logo; product packaging, store layout, and even website design can be legally protected under trade dress.

 If you overlook protecting your packaging or store’s visual appearance, competitors might copy these elements, leading to brand confusion.
+Consumers who cannot distinguish between your product and a competitor’s may mistakenly attribute quality or service issues to your business.

 Tip: When you trademark your business name, consider also filing for trade dress protection to cover your product’s distinctive look.